Wendyz1116/61040-fa25-portfolio/psets/pset1.md

 ### State

 * A set of LongUrl with:
   * A set of ShortUrls

-  * A set of ShortUrls
+* A set of ShortUrls with:
   * A shortUrl String
   * A originalUrl LongUrl